log2timeline/dftimewolf/docs/recipe-list.md

 - Collect a predefined list of artifacts from hosts using GRR
 - Process them with a local install of plaso
-- Export them to a Timesketch sketch
+- Export them to a Timesketch sketch.

+The default set of artifacts is defined in the GRRArtifactCollector module (see the `_DEFAULT_ARTIFACTS_*` class attributes in `grr_hosts.py`), and varies per platform.

 Modules: `GRRArtifactCollector`, `LocalPlasoProcessor`, `TimesketchExporter`